QWxleA/QWxleA.github.io/content/page/hiccup.md

 ## Using Hiccup for :views

-  + [[Advanced Querie[[keywords]]] support custom-build views for search results.
+  + [Advanced Queries](/page/advanced-queries) support custom-build views for search results.
 These views are a combination of (a small sub-set of) Clojure and Hiccup.
 It's not the easiest combination, but without a doubt you can build amazing things with it.

 ``` clojure
 #+BEGIN_QUERY